DOMINICA and our GLOBAL ENVIRONMENT

 Dominica is a small island nation in the East Caribbean - just a tiny

-microcosm of the big picture, but with a roll to play in adopting and
+microcosm of the big picture, though with a roll to play in adopting and

 pioneering sustainable and environmentally friendly methods of farming